donchuru/ledgers/README.md

 # Ledgers
-Ledgers is a journaling CLI tool.
+Ledgers is a journaling TUI application for Mac and Windows.\
-This is how I manage my journals on my Windows machine.
+*N.B.
+I do not update the Windows distribution frequently so it might be a little outdated*

 P.S. *"ledgers" === "journals"*.
 I may use them interchangeably

-## How to Use
+## How to Use (Mac)
 1. Download `mac_dist` from the `ledgers_mac` folder.
 2. Add it to your PATH environment variable by adding `export PATH="/your/folder/path:$PATH"` to your `.zshrc` file.